PycraftDeveloper/PMMA/README.md

 * ✅ - Setup new repository automation
 * ✅ - Finished Advanced Mathematics component
 * ✅ - Finished Perlin Noise component
-* ✅ - Working on Fractal Brownian Motion
+* ✅ - Finished Fractal Brownian Motion
+* ✅ - Finished Backpack
 * ⏳ - Working on Display
 * ⏳ - Working on Events
 * ⏳ - Working on Number Converter
 * ⏳ - Working on Audio
-* ⏳ - Working on Backpack
 * ⏳ - Working on Video
 * 🛑 - Not started Advanced Threading
 * 🛑 - Not started Advanced Tkinter (may be deprecated?)